-- 128. Class Members who purchased the Fake Glucosamine Sulfate Supplements for any purposes other than their business are "consumers" within the meaning of s.
-1(a) of the Quebec Consumer Protection Act. - 129.
-The Defendant Retailers' failure to provide glucosamine sulfate in the Fake Glucosamine Sulfate Supplements is a breach of the statutory warranties prescribed by s.
+Class Members who purchased the Fake Glucosamine Sulfate Supplements for any purposes other than their business are "consumers" within the meaning of s.
+1(a) of the Quebec Consumer Protection Act.

+The Defendants' failure to provide glucosamine sulfate in the Fake Glucosamine Sulfate Supplements is a breach of the statutory warranties prescribed by s.
 40 of the Quebec Consumer Protection Act that goods must conform to the description made of them in the contract, and s.
-41 of the Quebec Consumer Protection Act that the goods provided must conform to advertisements regarding them made by the merchant or manufacturer. - 130.
-The Defendant Retailers' representations on the label of the Fake Glucosamine Sulfate Supplements that the product contained glucosamine sulfate when it did not were false or misleading and are "prohibited practices" within the meaning of ss.
-215, 219 and 221(a) of the Quebec Consumer Protection Act. - 131.
-As a result of the Defendant Retailers' breaches of the Quebec Consumer Protection Act, the Class Members are entitled to the repayment of the purchase price they paid for the Fake Glucosamine Sulfate Supplements, either as a contractual remedy, or, in the alternative, compensatory damages, pursuant to s.
+41 of the Quebec Consumer Protection Act that the goods provided must conform to advertisements regarding them made by the merchant or manufacturer.

+The Defendants' representations on the label of the Fake Glucosamine Sulfate Supplements that the product contained glucosamine sulfate when it did not were false or misleading and are "prohibited practices" within the meaning of ss.
+215, 219 and 221(a) of the Quebec Consumer Protection Act.

+132.134.
+As a result of the Defendants' breaches of the Quebec Consumer Protection Act, the Class Members are entitled to the repayment of the purchase price they paid for the Fake

+Glucosamine Sulfate Supplements, either as a contractual remedy, or, in the alternative, compensatory damages, pursuant to s.
 272 of the Quebec Consumer Protection Act.

-New Brunswick

-- 132. Class Members who purchased the Fake Glucosamine Sulfate Supplements from the Defendant Retailers' for non-business purposes entered into "contracts for the sale or supply of a consumer product" within the meaning of s.
-1 of the New Brunswick Consumer Product Warranty and Liability Act, SNB 1978, c.
-C-18.1. - 133.
-By offering the Fake Glucosamine Sulfate Supplements for sale with a label indicating that the supplements contained glucosamine sulfate, the Defendant Retailers made a written statement that the product in fact consisted of glucosamine sulfate, which is an express warranty within the meaning of s.
-4(1)(b) of the New Brunswick Consumer Product Warranty and Liability Act.
-The Defendant Retailers committed a major breach of that express warranty by supplying a product that did not contain glucosamine sulfate.

-134. The Class Members are entitled to reject the Fake Glucosamine Sulfate Supplements, pursuant to s.
-16(2), and recover the full purchase price they paid, pursuant to s.
-17(1) of the New Brunswick Consumer Product Warranty and Liability Act.
-In the alternative, the Class Members are entitled to recover damages for their loss, in the amount of the purchase price paid, pursuant to s.
-15 of the New Brunswick Consumer Product Warranty and Liability Act.